 All online resources are accessible 24 hours a day, seven days a week.
 Other services include computer and photocopying facilities, and study spaces for groups and individuals.
 The 'Ask a Librarian' service lets you email, chat or phone for research assistance.
 Tours of the library are conducted at the start of each semester.

-A new library is being built and will be completed in late 2010.
+Library C7A

-Library C7A t: 9850 7500 or 1800 300 753 f: 9850 7568 www.library.mq.edu.au
+t: 9850 7500 or 1800 300 753 f: 9850 7568 www.library.mg.edu.au